hSDB-instrument/hsdb-instrument.github.io/README.md

 #### Baselines

-More models with different backbones will be added to the model zoo.
+More models with different backbones will be added to the model zoo (scroll right following table to download models).

 | Surgery type | Model         | Bacbone      | Sub-module        | Dataset                                           | Epoch | mAP  | Download                                                     |
 | :----------- | :------------ | :----------- | :---------------- | :------------------------------------------------ | :---- | :--- | ------------------------------------------------------------ |